mathie/nanowrimo/_posts/2013-11-06-the-inner-game-of-pool.md

 the left or right?
 Did it fall short or sail over?
 Simply be aware of what happened and move on to the next shot.

+## The Inner Game of Pool

 I wondered what would happen if I applied these ideas to teaching Malcolm to play pool.
 It had been interesting to observe other people playing pool with Malcolm (which is probably what sparked the idea in the first place).

+### You're holding it wrong!

 The main trouble is that Malcolm chose to hold his cue in a slightly curious manner.
 He's bridging with his right hand and providing the power with his left (which, since I do it the other way around, strikes me as a left-handed hold) but in other activities (like writing), his right hand seems dominant.

-In addition, he's holding the cue 'underarm' instead of 'overarm'.
+In addition, he's holding the cue 'overarm' instead of 'underarm'.
 Personally, I think this is just because he's quite short in relation to the table, and it's just a more comfortable hold.
 (Having mentioned that in this presence, while defending him, he's rationalised it that way now, too.)